 Jade Hills farm is located in the Ceres Valley, about 6 km east-south-east of Ceres.
 The property (Portion 26 of the Farm Stink Fontein No. 383) was recently bought by the neighbouring land owners.
-The new owners would like to construct a new dam on the property with a provisional storage capacity of approximately 67 000 m3.
+The new owners would like to construct a new dam with a provisional storage capacity of approximately 67 000 m3.
 The dam wall will have a maximum height of approximately 11.1 m, and will be about 240 m in length.
 The dam will cover an area of approximately 1.7 ha when finished.
 The purpose of the dam will be to store the existing winter water use from the Rietvalley Water Scheme for summer irrigation.
+The new owners also plan to redevelop some of the existing agricultural lands on the property.

-Portion 26 of the Farm Stink Fontein 383 (hereafter referred to as the property of Jade Hills) is a relative small property (53 ha) with a relative flat topography.
+Portion 26 of the Farm Stink Fontein 383 (hereafter referred to as the property of Jade Hills) is a relative small property (53 ha) with a relative flat, but undulating topography.
 Sarel Bester Consulting Civil Engineers was appointed to assess the farm in terms of location and design for the proposed dam (Sarel Bester, 2018).
 Because of the small size of and the topography of the property the proposed location is considered the only viable location in terms of cost of built and long term irrigation options.
 The proposed dam will for the most part overlay existing agricultural areas (wheat production) almost no remaining natural vegetation is expected (apart from a small patch of natural veld just outside of the proposed footprint).
+The agricultural development will only impact on existing agricultural land.